Egypt Country Commercial Guide

 Sanitary/Phytosanitary Standards

 Egypt has a complex array of sanitary and phytosanitary (SPS) measures and quality standards regulating its food imports.
-Inspection and testing procedures are often non-transparent.
-Its SPS and Technical Barriers to Trade (TBT) measures are frequently not in compliance with Egypt’s WTO obligations and impede market access.
-U.S. poultry parts and offal, beef and beef products, wheat, soybeans, seed potatoes, and feather meal exports are impacted.
+Inspection and testing procedures are often opaque.
+Its SPS and Technical Barriers to Trade (TBT) measures are frequently out of compliance with Egypt’s WTO obligations and impede market access.
+U.S. poultry parts and offal, beef and beef products, and seed potato exports are impacted.
+The U.S. Department of Agriculture’s Foreign Agricultural Service (FAS) office at the U.S. Embassy in Cairo covers food and beverage exports to Egypt.
+FAS staff can provide one-on-one assistance to American companies.

 Anticompetitive Practices

 Under Egyptian competition law, a company holding 25 percent or more market share of a given sector may be subject to investigation if suspected of illegal or unfair market practices.
-The law is implemented by the Egyptian Competition Authority, which reports to the Ministry of Trade and Industry.
-However, the law does not apply to utilities and infrastructure projects, which are regulated by other governmental entities.
+The law is implemented by the Egyptian Competition Authority, which reports to the Ministry of Trade and Foreign Investment.
+However, the law does not apply to utilities and infrastructure projects, which other governmental entities regulate.

-In 2008, Law 3 of 2005 on Protection of Competition and Prohibition of Monopolistic Practices was amended and passed by the People’s Assembly under Law 190 of 2008.
-The amendment sets the minimum fine for monopolistic business practices at EGP 100,000 (USD 5,500 and the maximum at EGP 300 million (USD 16 million).
+In 2008, Law 3 of 2005 on Protection of Competition and Prohibition of Monopolistic Practices was amended to set a minimum fine for monopolistic business practices at 100,000 Egyptian pounds ($5,500) and the maximum at 300 million Egyptian pounds ($16 million).
 It also provides for doubling the penalty in cases where violations are repeated.
-The first trial under both new laws involved a cement company, which was convicted in 2008 and fined EGP 200 million (USD 11 million), which was upheld on appeal.